 Is the cat fixed?
 You will need to get them fixed.

 Is the cat-friendly enough to be adopted into a home?
 Does she like being inside?
 Does she use the litter box?
 She’s a candidate for adoption then.
-She can be brought to a no-kill shelter or you can try to rehome her yourself.
+She can be brought to a shelter or you can try to rehome her yourself.

 Are you up to the task?